 The 3-Fund Portfolio in Different Account Types

-Brokerage, Roth, Pre-tax, and the 3-Fund Portfolio
+Three Accounts and the 3-Fund Portfolio

 What is the Three Fund Portfolio?

 Bogleheads suggest the 3-fund portfolio, a simple mix of total US and total International equity ETFs and some fixed-income (usually a total bond ETF).
-These three funds comprise your overall asset allocation (equities + bonds=100%).
+These three funds comprise your overall asset allocation (equities + bonds = 100%).
+For example, here is a 3-fund portfolio exploring a 50/50 Asset Allocation Portfolio.

 Once you know which ETFs you want, where do you own them?

-What are the Three Taxable Account Types?
+What are the Three Accounts?

-The three types of accounts are brokerage, pre-tax, and Roth.
+There is brokerage, pre-tax, and Roth.
 Of course, it’s a little more complicated than that, as you see in the table below.
 But why do you want some of the three taxable account types?

 Tax diversification!